Roger Scruton: Totalitarianism

-According to Jonathan Dollimore, Scruton based a conservative sexual ethic on the Hegelian proposition that "the final end of every rational being is the building of the self", which involves recognizing the other as an end in itself.
-Scruton argues that the major feature of perversion is "sexual release that avoids or abolishes the other", which he sees as narcissistic and solipsistic.
-Nussbaum countered that Scruton did not apply his principle of otherness equally — for example, to sexual relationships between adults and children or between Protestants and Catholics.
-In an essay, "Sexual morality and the liberal consensus" (1990), Scruton wrote that homosexuality leads to the "de-sanctifying of the human body" because the body of the homosexual's lover belongs to the same category as his own.
-He further argued that gay people have no children and consequently no interest in creating a socially stable future.
-He therefore considered it justified to "instil in our children feelings of revulsion" towards homosexuality, and in 2007 he challenged the idea that gay people should have the right to adopt.
-Scruton told The Guardian in 2010 that he would no longer defend the view that revulsion against homosexuality can be justified.

-Other views
+English independence

-2014, Scruton stated that he supported English independence because he believed that it would uphold friendship between England, Scotland, Wales, and Northern Ireland, and because the English would have a say in all matters.
+In 2014, Scruton said he supported English independence because he believed it would uphold friendship between England, Scotland, Wales, and Northern Ireland, and because the English would have a say in all matters.
 In 2019, when asked if he believed in English independence, he told the New Statesman:

 No, I don't think I've ever really favoured English independence.
 My view is that if the Scots want to be independent then we should aim for the same thing ...
 I don't think the Welsh want independence, the Northern Irish certainly don't.
 The Scottish desire for independence is, to some extent, a fabrication.
 They want to identify themselves as Scots but still ... enjoy the subsidy they get from being part of the kingdom.
 I can see there are Scottish nationalists who envision something more than that, but if that becomes a real political force then yeah, we should try for independence too.
 As it is, as you know, the Scots have two votes: they can vote for their own parliament and vote to put their people into our parliament, who come to our parliament with no interest in Scotland but an interest in bullying us.

+British sovereignty

-Scruton strongly supported Brexit, because he believed that the European Union is a threat to the sovereignty of the United Kingdom and that Brexit will help retain national identity, which he saw as being under threat as a result of mass immigration, and because he opposed the Common Agricultural Policy.
+Scruton strongly supported Brexit, because he viewed the European Union as a threat to the sovereignty of the United Kingdom and that Brexit would help retain national identity, which he saw as under threat as a result of mass immigration, and because he opposed the Common Agricultural Policy.
+He also opposed the metrification of weights and measures and believed it was an 'affront to the British people, its history and its long established patterns of trade'.